5jt/dyalog-cookbook/manuscript/53 Appendix 4 — The development environment.md

 ![A typical dialog box](Images/WindowsCaptionsDialogBox.png)

 However, this cannot be configured in any way, you need to add subkeys and values to the Windows Registry.
 We do _not_ suggest that you add or modify those caption with the Registry Editor.
 It is a better idea to write them by program, even if you deal with just one version of Dyalog at a time because soon there will be a new version coming along requiring you to carry out the same actions again.
-See the chapter "[The Windows Registry](./15 The Windows Registry) for how to solve this; that chapters uses this scenario as an example.
+See the chapter "[The Windows Registry](./15 The Windows Registry)" for how to solve this; that chapters uses this scenario as an example.